romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the development of a custom GitHub Action, how should you handle and report errors that occur during the action's execution to ensure users of the action can effectively debug issues?
+Q: In the development of a custom GitHub Action, how should you handle and report errors that occur during the action's execution to ensure users of the action can effectively debug issues?
 <details><summary>Show the answer</summary><p>

 - **Implement custom error handling in the action's code that catches and logs detailed error messages, using GitHub's logging commands for enhanced visibility**